Quantum-to-semiclassical Husimi dynamics of non-Hermitian localization transitions: conclusion

 This naturally leads to a more fundamental question: are non-Hermitian systems more susceptible to a loss of classicalness than their Hermitian counterparts?
+We compared our results with those obtained from dephased dynamics and found that the agreement deteriorates as the non-Hermiticity is increased, particularly near the quantum transition point.
+This observation suggests that quantum interference effects become increasingly important with increasing non-Hermiticity.
+Consequently, the growing role of interference may be responsible for the inability of the semi-classical description to accurately predict the location of the quantum transition point.
 Since the validity of semiclassical descriptions relies on the persistence of classical phase-space structures, an enhanced breakdown of classical correspondence could underlie the failure of semiclassical Husimi dynamics observed in non-Hermitian systems.
 Moreover, the explicit $\beta$ dependence of the classically predicted localization transition points suggests that the incommensurability parameter plays a much more significant role in non-Hermitian settings, potentially influencing even the quantum localization transition.
 In Hermitian quasiperiodic models, $\beta$ is typically taken for granted, as the transition point is independent of its precise value.
 Our results indicate that this assumption may no longer hold once non-Hermiticity is introduced, and that the role of $\beta$ warrants careful re-examination in non-Hermitian quantum lattice models.

 On the other hand, if one interprets this as a limitation of the semiclassical analysis—namely, its inability to accurately capture the localization transition for arbitrary values of $\beta$—our findings nevertheless reveal an important positive aspect.
 Specifically, we identify a nontrivial and experimentally relevant parameter regime (moderately large $\beta$) in which semiclassical correspondence remains quantitatively reliable within a finite time window in the non-Hermitian system, even though it fails in the corresponding Hermitian counterpart.
 Such a regime would not have been evident without constructing the explicit classical phase-space correspondence.
 Our analysis therefore demonstrates that classical Husimi evolution is not merely a qualitative diagnostic tool, but can provide an efficient and quantitatively accurate description of the underlying quantum dynamics over physically relevant timescales.